ThizThizzyDizzy/tree-feller/README.md

 # Thizzy'z Tree Feller
-A Bukkit plugin for Minecraft 1.16+
+A Bukkit plugin for Minecraft 1.18+
-(Versions 1.12.2 and below are available for 1.13-1.15)
+(Older versions are available for 1.13-1.17)

 ## Full customization
 - Configure custom trees with any combination of blocks for its leaves and logs